Homological stability for symplectic groups via algebraic arc complexes: Cancellation and classification of formed spaces with boundary For PIDs

 \subsection{Formed spaces with boundary from bidecorated surfaces}

 Recall from \cite{HVW} the category $\M_2$ of bidecorated surfaces.
-It has objects triples $(S,I_0,I_1)$, where $S$ is a surface and $I_0,I_1$ are two disjoint intervals marked in its boundary, and morphisms are mapping classes fixing the marked intervals.
+It has objects triples $(S,I_0,I_1)$, where $S$ is an oriented surface and $I_0,I_1$ are two disjoint compatibly oriented intervals marked in its boundary, and morphisms are mapping classes fixing the marked intervals.